Financial Wellness Statistics – 17 Interesting Findings

 (Source: NFCC)

-These barriers can include student loan debt, a lack of savings, and poor credit.
-As a result, many adults are forced to rent instead of buy, and this can have a major impact on their long-term financial plans.
+These barriers include student loan debt, insufficient savings, and poor credit.
+Consequently, many adults rent instead of buying, significantly impacting their long-term financial plans.

-For example, renters are less likely to have retirement plans, and they are also more likely to have debt in retirement.
-In addition, renting can make it difficult to build equity and save for a down payment on a home.
+For example, renters are less likely to have retirement plans and more likely to carry debt into retirement.
+Additionally, renting makes building equity and saving for home down payments challenging.

-As a result, it is important for adults to focus on building good financial habits.
-This can include saving regularly, paying off debt, and maintaining a good credit score
+Therefore, adults must focus on developing strong financial habits.
+This includes saving regularly, paying off debt, and maintaining excellent credit scores.

 Fewer than one out of every five adults is confident in his or her savings